Tackling Long Code Search with Splitting, Encoding, and Aggregating: Experimental Design

 \subsection{Datasets}

-We conduct experiments on the widely used CodeSearchNet \cite{husain2019codesearchnet} dataset, which includes six programming languages, \ie, Ruby, JavaScript, Go, Python, Java, and PHP.
-The data statistics is shown in \cref{tab:data_stat}.
-Following \cite{iclr_graphcodebert}, we filter low-quality queries and expand the retrieval set to the whole code corpus.
-Note that we use the CodeSearchNet Python dataset which contains 14,918 queries and 43,827 code candidates for most of the following experiments.
+We conduct experiments on the widely used CodeSearchNet \cite{husain2019codesearchnet} dataset, comprising six programming languages, \ie, Ruby, JavaScript, Go, Python, Java, and PHP.
+Following the approach in \cite{iclr_graphcodebert}, we apply filtering to eliminate low-quality queries and expand the retrieval set to encompass the entire code corpus.

-\subsection{Evaluation metrics}
+\subsection{Evaluation Metrics}